2022 NET RESEARCH GRANT COMPETITION

 CNETS is committed to improving the quality of life and survival for NET patients across Canada.
 To deliver on this vision, CNETS has been supporting NET research since 2011, initially through a partnership-based approach and since 2016 through our independent Research Funding Framework.

-This is the sixth year in which we are offering research grants across Canada for NET cancer research based on our framework.
+This is the seventh year in which we are offering research grants across Canada for NET cancer research based on our framework.

 One of these grants-in-aid will be funded through the “Daniels Constellation Fund for Neuroendocrine Cancer Research“ thanks to the tremendous fundraising efforts of Bailey and Jonathan Daniels.

 Relevance of the application to the focused area of Neuroendocrine Tumour (NET) cancer research.

 The eligible project must involve a clinical trial or a clinical or fundamental research project (including animal or cellular models) to examine issues relevant for the understanding of the origin and development of Neuroendocrine tumors (NETs), their diagnosis and treatment.